 - After several decades of research, investigators have come to the conclusion that a calcium-vitamin D combination supplement does not decrease the risk of hip fractures in postmenopausal women, implicating that the minor bone density benefits associated with calcium supplementation do not outweigh the potential health risks

 The bottom line is that dietary calcium is more beneficial for health than calcium supplements and that it is also easier to absorb.
 One must weight each person’s risk versus benefit in deciding whether or not to supplement with calcium.
-There are many factors involved in bone health.
 Seek the advice of a functional medicine doctor to help with a safe, effective, and natural solution to prevent osteoporosis.